Starfish Digestive System: Uncovering the Mysteries

 Digestive Processes

-Starfish have a simple digestive system made up of a cardiac stomach and a pyloric stomach.
+Starfish have a simple digestive system comprising a cardiac and pyloric stomach.

 1. Cardiac Stomach: Eats large food particles and begins the digestion process.